johanf85/home-assistant-heating-configuration/description.md

 ![](images/123771018-03e17500-d8cb-11eb-9f21-7072873c8c0f.png)

 I am aware that there is a Home Assistant plugin called [Schedy](https://hass-apps.readthedocs.io/en/stable/apps/schedy/index.html), which provides a lot of features that would come in hand for the desired configuration.
-However, as it isn't a native integration within Home Assistant, it is possible that compatibility with Home Assistant will be be lost in the future because of updates on Home Assistant.
+However, as it isn't a native integration within Home Assistant, it is possible that compatibility with Home Assistant will be lost in the future because of updates on Home Assistant.
 Therefore I chose to go with setting my own automations which are more reliable for the future.

 **Bedroom set temperature after bedtime**